 4. Employee Welfare or Work-Life Management

 Employee welfare management revolves around ensuring a safe, healthy and quality life for the employees.

-The Japan internship will show you how to improve employee wellness, work-life balance and safety via planned policies and programs.
+The Japan internship will show you how to improve employee wellness, work-life balance, and safety via planned policies and programs.

 Some of the things that the internship will teach you with this regard are: to implement programs that prevent occupation-related illnesses and workplace accidents, to facilitate programs for medical examinations and counseling, and to enforce quality safety and health policies that comply with the governmental regulations.

-This is a position from where you can make real difference in the life of the employees.
+This is a position from where you can make a real difference in the life of the employees.

 5. Employee Relations Management

 This HR category deals with the relationship management between the employer and the employees.